- Arts & Media

 Students planning to major in HAVC need no specific preparation beyond the courses required for UC admission.
 Writing skills, however, are particularly useful to HAVC majors.
 Please note that AP courses are not applicable to the HAVC requirements.

+This is a non-screening major.
 Transfer students will find it helpful to satisfy campus general education requirements before coming to UCSC, and should consider completing the Intersegmental General Education Transfer Curriculum (IGETC).
 As preparation, transfer students are encouraged to fulfill some of the lower-division HAVC requirements prior to transfer.
 Refer to the assist.org articulation agreements (between UCSC and California community colleges) for approved lower-division courses.
 A student may transfer up to three lower-division and two upper-division art history courses toward the major.
 Upper-division transfer credit and lower-division courses not included in assist.org are evaluated on a case-by-case basis.

 Internships and Career Opportunities